 Psychotherapy takes place in a confidential room, where you meet your therapist face to face to discuss your concerns and discover ways you can address them effectively.
-Your psychotherapist may use a range of tools including: enquiry, discussion, psycho-education, experimental exercises which depending on your preference can range from actions to take outside the therapy, written home work or even role plays, if that works for you.
+This can be done in person at one of our London clinics or online.
+Your psychotherapist may use a range of tools including: enquiry, discussion, psycho-education, experimental exercises such as actions to take outside the therapy, written homework or even role-plays.

-Our psychotherapists can help you resolve a wide range issues, which may cause you concern or distress, such as anxiety, depression or trauma to name a few.
-Psychotherapy can also be utilized to help you find life focus and meaning, develop your career and relationships or achieve a particular goal.
+Our psychotherapists can help you resolve a wide range of issues that may cause you concern or distress, such as anxiety, depression or trauma to name a few.
+Psychotherapy can also be utilised to help you find life focus and meaning, develop your career and relationships or achieve a particular goal.

-Your psychotherapist will provide a supportive environment that allows you to talk openly about your concerns with someone who is objective, neutral and nonjudgmental.
-At the end of a course of good psychotherapy, you will not only have solved the problem that brought you in, but you will have learned new skills so you can better cope with whatever challenges arise in the future.
+Your psychotherapist will provide a supportive environment that allows you to talk openly about your concerns with someone who is neutral, non-judgmental and objective.
+At the end of a course of psychotherapy, you will not only have solved the problem that brought you in, but you will have learned new skills so you can better cope with whatever challenges arise in the future.

-There is considerable research which demonstrates that psychotherapy can be helpful with a wide range of issues:
+There is a considerable body of research that clearly demonstrates that psychotherapy can be helpful with a wide range of issues:

 Psychotherapy can help with common psychological problems such as:

 Psychotherapy can also help with difficult experiences or feelings you’ve been experiencing in relation to:

 Some problems may require more specialist psychotherapy treatment, for example:

 The first meeting is an opportunity for you to meet the psychotherapist and assess whether you think they can help you address the issues you wish to resolve.
 In this meeting, your psychotherapist creates a space where you feel comfortable to discuss your concerns, so they can really understand your situation.